Giulio Gari

 Giulio Gari (September 9, 1909 – April 15, 1994) was a tenor who performed on both the opera and concert stages.
 He sang more than fifty-five lyric and dramatic roles.
 He performed with the New York City Opera from 1945 to 1952 and with the Metropolitan Opera from 1953 to 1961.
+He worked as a voice teacher at a variety of institutions after his retirement from performance.

 Early life

 Gari was born Samu Gyula in 1909 in Mediasch, Nagy-Küküllő County, Austria-Hungary (now Mediaş, Romania), the youngest of a family of ten children.
 He gained recognition as a child singing in operetta throughout Romania and Hungary.
 He studied with the celebrated Viennese soprano Lotte Gelinek and later at the Verdi Conservatory in Milan.

 Career

 In 1938, he made his operatic debut at Rome's Teatro Reale dell’Opera, when he substituted for Tito Schipa as Almaviva in Gioachino Rossini's Barbiere di Siviglia (The Barber of Seville) under the baton of Tullio Serafin.

 Soon after, he secured a National Broadcasting Company contract singing weekly with the NBC Symphony Orchestra and performing on the NBC Radio show, "Musical Bits", with Phil Spitalny conducting.

 In 1939, he sang at the St Louis Opera in Gian Carlo Menotti's Amelia Goes to the Ball, beginning his long association with Maestro Laszlo Halasz, the founder of the New York City Opera.

 He served in the American armed forces during World War II as an infantryman with the Eighth Motorized Division, which served in Germany.

 In 1945, he made his official debut with a leading American opera company when he appeared at the New York City Opera for the first time as the Steersman in Richard Wagner's Der fliegende Holländer.
 Composer Virgil Thomson, then music critic of the New York Herald Tribune, wrote "the vocal treat of the evening was Giulio Gari, who sang with beauty of voice, easy command of the heroic style and no hesitancy about the high notes."

 He wed Lela Mae Flynn in New York City on Oct.
 29, 1946, and in the early 1950s he married Gloria Fishman.

 Gari toured Latin America and the Caribbean garnering ecstatic reviews, particularly in 1946 when he sang in Beethoven's Ninth Symphony with the Havana Symphony Orchestra under Leopold Stokowski.
 In Central America he performed with Gladys Swarthout and in Guatemala participated in the first opera season there in twenty years.

 On January 6, 1953, Gari made his debut with the Metropolitan Opera as Pinkerton in Madama Butterfly with Licia Albanese as Cio-Cio-San.
 New York Times critic Howard Taubman praised "his fine voice...fine style...skill and polish" and predicted a luminous future for the debutant.